CHIANG MAI TO THE GREAT WALL OF CHINA

 Historic Banking Town & Traditional Courtyards

-The atmosphere here is timeless, famously captured in the film “Raise the Red Lanterns.”
-We stay overnight in one of the historic courtyard houses within the city walls, with free time to explore the old town and choose from a variety of local restaurants for dinner.
+In the evening there is free time to explore the old town and choose from a variety of local restaurants for dinner.

 Distance: Approx. 510 km